A Complete List of Maui Camping Spots

 Hosmer Grove may have the Haleakala summit, but Kipahulu has ‘Oh’eo Gulch.
-Once called “Seven Sacred Pools”, this string of freshwater pools is just a 10-minute walk from the grassy campgrounds on the Kuloa Point Trail.
+Also known as “Seven Sacred Pools,” this string of freshwater pools is just a 10-minute walk from the grassy campgrounds on the Kuloa Point Trail.
 Kipahulu is the place to go for hiking, beautiful coastal scenery, and swimming in fresh water.

 ‘Ohe’o Gulch is a popular tourist attraction on the Hana Highway, so it’s best to go early in the morning before the crowds arrive.
 Park signs prohibit jumping into the pools and contain reprinted articles highlighting past deaths, but these signs are largely ignored.
 It’s common to see even small children jumping off the miniature cliffs into the main pools.

-With that being said, please use common sense when jumping and be weary of slippery rocks.
+With that being said, please use common sense when jumping and be wary of slippery rocks.

-Consider taking the less-trafficked Pipiwai Trail later is the day to the awe-inspiring 400-foot Waimoku Falls waterfall and a bamboo forest.
+Consider taking the less-trafficked Pipiwai Trail later in the day to the awe-inspiring 400-foot Waimoku Falls waterfall and a bamboo forest.

 Rare birds like the ‘Iwa with its characteristic red throat and non-native Myna can sometimes be spotted on this 4-mile loop trail.